RafaelSolVargas/Vulkan/.github/Docs/DOCKER.md

 Once you have Docker and Docker Compose installed in your machine, clone or download this repository and follow the instructions below.

 ## **Running the Bot**
 To run the bot in a Docker container, you must first create a `.env` file in the root of the project if there isn't one already.
 You will need to change the parameters in the `.env` file to your own parameters.
 You can find an example of a `.env` file [here](.env.example).
 You will also be able to change the settings in that environment file as explained in the [Settings page](.github/Docs/SETTINGS.md).

+**If any of the following commands fail, try without a dash between docker and compose.**

 To run the bot, simply execute the following command in the root of the project:
 ```bash